Step-by-step guide for creating a free webinar. Updated for 2020.

 Leo never managed to show — and the webinar slowly slid into chaos.

 And when I think about it today, I still feel a little sick.

-Since that time, I’ve learned how to run goof-proof webinars.
+Since that time, I’ve learned how to create webinars that are goof-proof.

 And I’ll tell you exactly what you need to know to run successful online events.

 But first, let’s consider what content to choose for a webinar.

 How to Choose a Webinar Topic Your Readers Can’t Resist